Australian Rural Health Education Network

-ARHEN is the peak body for Australia’s University Departments of Rural Health (UDRH) which are located in every State and the NT.
+ARHEN is the peak body for Australia’s 16 University Departments of Rural Health (UDRH) located in every State and the NT.

-ARHEN supports 15 UDRHs around Australia in their work to improve the health of some 7 million Australians who live and work outside capital cities and major regional centres.
+ARHEN supports UDRHs around Australia to address rural health workforce maldistribution and improve the health of some 7 million Australians who live and work outside capital cities and major metropolitan centres.

 What do UDRHs do?

-A key activity is provision of well supported clinical placements in rural and remote locations for students from universities around Australia.
-This aims to address the maldistribution of health professionals, an issue which affects some 7 million Australians who live in the bush.
+A key UDRH activity is provision of clinical placements in rural and remote locations for health science students from universities around Australia.